-2. See "#DF-Double-Fault Exception (Vector 8)" on page 252 for a definition of benign and contributory classes.
+- 1. External interrupts are not classified by type or whether or not they are precise. - 2.
+See "#DF-Double-Fault Exception (Vector 8)" on page 254 for a definition of benign and contributory classes.

-Table 8-2.
-Interrupt-Vector Classification (continued) Vector Interrupt (Exception) Interrupt (Exception) Туре Precise Class 2 20-31 reserved 0-255 External Interrupts (Maskable) terrupts (Maskable) Danian 0-255 Software Interrupts ' 1 Benign Note: 1.
-External interrupts are not classified by type or whether or not they are precise.
-2. See "#DF-Double-Fault Exception (Vector 8)" on page 252 for a definition of benign and conclasses. n and contributory 6 ing sections describe each interrupt in detail.
-The he error code reported by each interrupt is described codes" on page 265.
-8.3.1 #DE-Divide-By- Zero-Error Exception (Vector 0) A #DE exception occurs when the denominator of a DIV instruction or an IDIV instruction is 0.
-A #DE also occurs if the result is too large to be represented in the destination. #DE cannot be disabled.
-Error Code Returned.
-None. • rogram Restart. #DE is a fault-type exception.
-The saved astruction pointer points to the instruction that caused the DE.
-8.3.2 #DB-Debug Exception (Vector 1) When the debug-exception mechanism is enabled, a #DB exception can occur under any of the following circumstances: Instruction execution.
-Instruction single stepping.
-Data read.
-Data write. ■ I/O read.
-I/O write.
-Tools gwitch Task switch.
-Dobug register access or general detect fault (dobug register) • Debug-register access, or general detect fault (debug register access when DR7.GD=1).
-Executing the INT1 instruction (opcode 0F1h).
+The following sections describe each interrupt in detail.
+The format of the error code reported by each interrupt is described in "Error Codes" on page 267.

+8.2.1 #DE-Divide-by- Zero-Error Exception (Vector 0)

+A #DE exception occurs when the denominator of a DIV instruction or an IDIV instruction is 0.
+A #DE also occurs if the result is too large to be represented in the destination.

+#DE cannot be disabled.

+Program Restart. #DE is a fault-type exception.
+The saved instruction pointer points to the instruction that caused the #DE.

+8.2.2 #DB-Debug Exception (Vector 1)

+When the debug-exception mechanism is enabled, a #DB exception can occur under any of the following circumstances:

+- Instruction execution.

+- Instruction single stepping.

+- Data read.

+- Data write.

+- I/O read.

+- I/O write.

+- Task switch.

+- Debug-register access, or general detect fault (debug register access when DR7.GD=1).

+- Executing the INT1 instruction (opcode 0F1h).

 #DB conditions are enabled and disabled using the debugcontrol register, DR7 and RFLAGS.TF.
-Each #DB condition is described in more detail in "Breakpoints" on page 392.
+Each #DB condition is described in more detail in "Breakpoints" on page 394.